 Students participate in several school performances as a Suzuki-group ensemble and they end the year with a showcase of their accomplishments in a recital for soloists.
 Past performances have included playing the National Anthem at several University of Maryland basketball games, two NAIS Teacher's Convention, and two past performances at the White House during the annual open house and holiday tour.

-• Home Practice is optional until the student can set up the violin and bow hand independently
+Home practice is optional until the student can set up the violin and bow hand independently

-LS Violin - Enrollment
+LS Violin - BRAND NEW STUDENT Enrollment FORM

 List of 3 members.